Michael-Cowie/Notes/Math/calculus/derivatives.md

 #### Product Rule - Algebraic Proof

-Here, we will prove the product rule.
+Here, we will prove the product rule algebraically which is a more rigorous proof than the conceptual geometric approach.

 ```math
 \frac{d}{dx}[f(x)g(x)] = f'(x)g(x) + f(x)g'(x)